-The number of boutique and specialty gyms (i.e. spin classes, Pilates/Barre, etc.) that are popping up seems to be increasing at an overwhelming rate; unfortunately, so are the prices.
+The number of boutique and specialty gyms (i.e. spin classes, Pilates/Barre, goat yoga) that are popping up seems to be increasing at an overwhelming rate.
+Unfortunately, so are the prices.

 We all want to lead a healthy lifestyle, but is it possible to do so without also giving up a healthy chunk of your wallet?
 Luckily, the answer is yes!

-We’ve scoured the internet looking for the best resources for FREE online fitness videos, and with these top three sites, you’re sure to get in a terrific workout without having to say goodbye to your hard-earned money AND without having to even step out your front door.
+We’ve scoured the internet looking for the best resources for FREE online fitness programs, classes, and videos.
+With these top three sites, you’re sure to get in a terrific workout without having to say goodbye to your hard-earned money AND without having to even step out your front door.

 Photo source: Fitness Blender

 You won’t find a more comprehensive resource for free online workouts than Fitness Blender.
 Fitness Blender is run by a husband and wife team, Daniel and Kelli, who are passionate about making fitness accessible to everyone, regardless of income.